-Proficient in his practice, Michael believes that effective communication is the key to the success of a case.
-Individuals seeking representation from Michael have often experienced traumatic and life-altering consequences as a result of failed medical devices or pharmaceutical drugs.
-Encouraging his clients to tell their story, and leaving predetermined assumptions at the wayside, Michael assures his clients that their voice will be heard by advocating for the results they truly desire.
+Michael Werner is a Senior Litigation Attorney at Slater Slater Schulman LLP.
+Michael believes that effective communication is the key to the success of a case.
+Michael’s clients have often experienced traumatic and life-altering consequences as a result of a failed medical device or pharmaceutical drug.
+Encouraging his clients to tell their story, and leaving predetermined assumptions aside, Michael assures his clients that their voice will be heard by advocating for the results they truly desire.

-He received his Bachelor of Science (B.S.) from Baruch College in 2004, and his Juris Doctor (J.D.) from St. John’s University School of Law in 2008—where he served as the Managing Editor of the American Bankruptcy Institute Law Review.
+Michael received his Bachelor of Science (B.S.) from Baruch College in 2004, and his Juris Doctor (J.D.) from St. John’s University School of Law in 2008—where he served as the Managing Editor of the American Bankruptcy Institute Law Review.
 He was admitted to the New York State Bar in 2009 and the U.S. District Court for the Eastern and Southern Districts of New York in 2012.
-Michael joined the team at Slater Slater Schulman in 2018.

 - New York State